 - When done, you’ll be prompted to choose the credit report you would wish to access.
 Every borrower is entitled to one free report from the big credit-reporting agencies

 - After choosing the specific report, you will be directed to the agency’s website.
 You will need to answer some questions so that the agency can verify your identity.
 Such information includes your phone number, county of residence, and credit card number.

 - When all is done, you can now access your credit report.

 The creation of the Moneylender Credit Bureau has resulted in a win-win situation for everyone- licensed moneylenders and borrowers.
 Licensed moneylenders can now worry less about running their businesses on losses while borrowers are less likely to default their payments.
 Borrowers have a regulated rate of taking loans preventing them from diving deep into debts.

 The Singapore government has not only managed to reduce the menace between the two parties, but also establish a centralized system that oversees a smooth and transparent flow of activities in the loan and money business.

 While the Moneylenders Credit Bureau has assisted many borrowers from acquiring more loans than what they can pay, many borrowers are yet to benefit from it.
 Borrowers are highly advised to seek financial assistance from Loan Advisor.
-They will help you compare and select the best loan option.
+It is a finance directory comparison website that helps you compare and select the best loan option.
 Your financial management plays a huge role in your future success.